Skip to main content

 Current Status: Review & Improve

-The Accountancy Act of 2015 stipulates the accounting standards that are applicable in Bulgaria and prescribes application of IFRS as endorsed in the European Union (EU) and published in the EU Official Journal.
-As of January 1, 2017, all public interest entities are required to apply the IFRS as adopted by the EU.
-All other entities (primarily MSMEs) are required to apply the National Accounting Standards set by the Ministry of Finance.
+The Accountancy Act of 2015 stipulates the accounting standards applicable in Bulgaria and requires the application of International Financial Reporting Standards (IFRS) as endorsed by the European Union (EU) and published in the EU Official Journal.
+As of January 1, 2017, all public interest entities are required to apply EU-endorsed IFRS, while other entities are required to apply National Accounting Standards established by the Ministry of Finance.

 Current Status: Sustain